This post is for The Dynamic Duos in Classic Film Blogathon Hosted by Classic Movie Hub and Once upon a screen…

 Jane interrupts “No it wasn’t an accident, I did it, you told me so yourself.”
 Blanche tries “But I must tell you.”
 Jane turns away and screams “I don’t want to talk about it!” she covers her ears like a child.

-The door bell rings, suddenly Jane starts to panic.
+The doorbell rings, and suddenly Jane starts to panic.
 “What’ll I do?”
 Blanche croaks out “Let them in, it may it Edwin” Jane lightens up “Of course it’s Edwin”, she goes running down the stairs.
-At first she leaves Blanche’s tape off her mouth, but she quickly runs back and ties her up and tapes her mouth again.
+At first, she leaves Blanche’s tape off her mouth, but she quickly runs back and ties her up and tapes her mouth again.

 Jane goes up to check on Blanche who is trying to get Edwin to hear her.
 While she’s upstairs, Edwin begins to pose the doll obscenely, cloaking himself in a blanket.
 Sitting in a wheelchair he begins spinning himself around the house with the doll.

-Jane tries to explain but he shoves her away from him and yells “Get away from me” running down the stairs, fleeing out the door.
-Jane behind him saying “You forgot your money!”
-His sweaty face, shows he’s in terrible distress as he runs off.
+Jane tries to explain but he shoves her away from him and yells “Get away from me” running down the stairs, and fleeing out the door.
+Jane behind him says, “You forgot your money!”
+His sweaty face shows he’s in terrible distress as he runs off.

-The contrasting aspects of the characters from different times juxtaposed and played out in the one single frame.
-This is a way Aldrich subtly let’s us know that there are 2 sides to each of these characters and their story.
+The contrasting aspects of the characters from different times are juxtaposed and played out in one single frame.
+This is a way Aldrich subtly lets us know that there are 2 sides to each of these characters and their story.
 A lot of the shots of Jane share her reflection in the mirrors.
-Mirrors are symbolic of self reflection.
+Mirrors are symbolic of self-reflection.
 We see the 2 Janes with Edwin.
 When she is rehearsing with him.
-Throughout the film there are various moments where the screen shows us 2 Janes being reflected back at us.
+Throughout the film, there are various moments where the screen shows us 2 Janes being reflected back at us.

 Blanche throws Jane into the Lincoln and drives to the beach in hopes of evading the police.
 It’s there that Blanche confesses that it was she who caused the accident, deliberately trying to run Jane down for having mocked her at the party that night.
 Jane had somehow managed to avoid being hit.
 Blanche had snapped her spine but was able to crawl in front of the car to make it look like Jane was driving.